Regret Minimization for Piecewise Linear Rewards: Contracts, Auctions, and Beyond: Introduction

-\paragraph{Dynamic Pricing and Posted Price Auctions} Our work is also related to dynamic pricing and online posted price auctions.
-Over the last years, these problems have received significant attention from the computer science community (see, \emph{e.g.}, ~\cite{den2015dynamic}\ for a detailed survey).
-In contrast to the majority of previous works, in which the demand curve is a continuous function satisfying some regularity conditions (see, \emph{e.g.},~\cite{BesbesSurprising2015,Babaioff2015Dynamic})), our problem can be cast into a dynamic pricing problem with a piecewise constant demand curve. \citet{denBoer2020Discontinuous} develop an algorithm for piecewise continuous demand curves, achieving a regret upper bound of $\mathcal{O}(C\sqrt{T} \log T)$ in the piecewise constant case.
+\citet{denBoer2020Discontinuous} develop an algorithm for piecewise continuous demand curves, achieving a regret upper bound of $\mathcal{O}(C\sqrt{T} \log T)$ in the piecewise constant case.
 Despite the fact that their problem is more general than the one captured by the BwMJ setting, the constant $C$ affecting their regret guarantees is an instance-dependent parameter.
 Additionally, their approach requires prior knowledge of certain parameters, such as the number of discontinuities and the smallest drop in the demand curve. \citet{cesa2019dynamic} improve the regret guarantees of~\citet{denBoer2020Discontinuous} when restricted to piecewise constant demand curves.
-They show that it is possible to achieve a $\widetilde{\mathcal{O}}(\sqrt{nT} + V(V+1))$ regret bound, where $n$ is the number of buyer's valuations and the parameter and $V$ is an instance-dependent parameter.
+They show that it is possible to achieve a $\widetilde{\mathcal{O}}(\sqrt{nT} + V(V+1))$ regret bound, where $n$ is the number of buyer's valuations and the parameter $V$ is an instance-dependent parameter.
 In the following, we show that it is possible to design an algorithm that provides instance-independent regret guarantees.